Vyral/base-template/_posts/2019-09-05-what-does-the-franklin-county-appraisal-process-look-like.md

 **If you don’t agree with the county’s adjustment of your home’s value, there’s a process by which you can contest the findings.** As it happens, I’m familiar with the paperwork because I’ve personally been through the process, so if you’d like some assistance, I’d be more than happy to help. &nbsp;

-If you have any questions or would like some help filing a property value complaint with the Franklin County Board of Revision, please give me a call at 614-323-4348, email me at DonaldPayne@VisionRealty.com, or visit me online at VisionRealty.com.
+If you have any questions or would like some help filing a property value complaint with the Franklin County Board of Revision, please give me a call at 614-323-4348, email me at DonaldPayne@VisionRealty.com, or visit me online at [VisionRealty.com](VisionRealty.com){: target="_blank"}.
 I look forward to hearing from you\!&nbsp;<br>&nbsp;